FriendsOfCake/crud-view/docs/general-configuration/breadcrumbs.rst

 .. warning::

-    Settings this configuration key to anything other than an array will result in no breadcrumbs.
+    Setting this configuration key to anything other than an array will result in no breadcrumbs.

 Adding Breadcrumbs